Vinegar tasters: Buddhism

-Buddhism was founded by Siddhartha Gautama, who claimed to be enlightened when he was thirty-five years old.
-Siddhartha lived a very sheltered and extravagant life growing up.
-As he neared his thirties it is said that he became aware of all the ugliness in the world, this prompted him to leave his home in search of enlightenment.
-At the start of his travels Siddhartha became a beggar and studied philosophy; however, his studies did not lead him to the answers that he sought.
-He then tried asceticism alongside five monks for six years; this practice also failed to bring him enlightenment.
-After giving up asceticism, Siddhartha decided to meditate until he found the enlightenment that he was searching for.
-After much meditation, he became enlightened and was henceforth known as Buddha, which means 'awakened one'.
-During his meditation he had a vision of humankind and the cycle that we are bound to.
-He concluded that we are bound to the cycles of life and death because of tanha (desire, thirst, craving).
 During Buddha's first sermon he preached, "neither the extreme of indulgence nor the extremes of asceticism was acceptable as a way of life and that one should avoid extremes and seek to live in the middle way".
 "Thus the goal of basic Buddhist practice is not the achievement of a state of bliss in some heaven but the extinguishing of tanha.
 When tanha is extinguished, one is released from the cycle of life (birth, suffering, death, and rebirth)", only then will they achieve Nirvana.

-One interpretation is that Buddhism, being concerned with the self, viewed the vinegar as a polluter of the taster's body due to its extreme flavor.
+With this in mind, it is interpreted that Buddhism, being concerned with the self, viewed the vinegar as a polluter of the taster's body due to its extreme flavor.
 Another interpretation for the image is that Buddhism reports the facts as they are, that vinegar is vinegar and isn't naturally sweet on the tongue.
 Pretending it is sweet is denying what it is, while the equally harmful opposite is being disturbed by the sourness.